Atari: Atari Corporation (1984–1996)

-In 1989, Atari released the Atari Lynx, a handheld console with color graphics, to much fanfare.
+In 1989, Atari released the Atari Lynx, the first ever handheld console with a color display and a backlit screen, to much fanfare.
 A shortage of parts kept the system from being released nationwide for the 1989 Christmas season, and the Lynx lost market share to Nintendo's Game Boy, which, despite only having a black and white display, was cheaper, had better battery life and had much higher availability.
-Tramiel emphasized computers over game consoles but Atari's proprietary computer architecture and operating system fell victim to the success of the Wintel platform while the game market revived.
+Tramiel emphasized computers over game consoles, but Atari's proprietary computer architecture and operating system fell victim to the success of the Wintel platform while the game market revived.
 In 1989, Atari Corp. sued Nintendo for $250 million, alleging it had an illegal monopoly.
 Atari eventually lost the case when it was rejected by a US district court in 1992.

-In 1991, Atari released its PCs ABC386SXII and ABC386DXII based on Intel’s i386 chip.
+In 1991, Atari released its PCs ABC386SXII and ABC386DXII based on Intel's i386 chip.

 In 1993, Atari positioned its Jaguar as the only 64-bit interactive media entertainment system available, but it sold poorly.
 It would be the last home console to be produced by Atari and the last to be produced by an American manufacturer until Microsoft's introduction of the Xbox in 2001.

 By 1996, a series of successful lawsuits had left Atari with millions of dollars in the bank, but the failure of the Lynx and Jaguar left Atari without a product to sell.
 Tramiel and his family also wanted out of the business.
 The result was a rapid succession of changes in ownership.
 In July 1996, Atari merged with JTS Inc., a short-lived maker of hard disk drives, to form JTS Corp.
 Atari's role in the new company largely became that of holder for the Atari properties and minor support, and consequently the name largely disappeared from the market.
+Video game magazines reported it as Atari exiting the video game business.